dennisseidel/spa-starter/README.md

 `/public`: static assets (`index.html`, `favicon.ico`)
 `/src`: javascript code (`components`, `containers` (views/pages), `services` (need?), `redux` (ducks), `index.js` )

-## How to do data access?
+## How to do data access / how to create your compoents?

 Component should not directly access data, either use *Redux* or *Services*.
 The component uses an actionCreator to create an action and a reducer to fetch the data and update the global state.
+Where to put the business logik? (pure reducers, action do not specify how but only what ...).
+See below.

 The data is then injected to the components thorugh stateful containers.
 Components are simple and do not fetch data but represent simple inject state from a higher level component.

 In Angular data access is abstracted through *services: more info [here](https://angular.io/tutorial/toh-pt4).
 I prefer using *Redux*.

+Components do not contain business logic.
+Business Logik is always inside of handlerfunctions in a containers that then uses redux to mange the state through actions.  https://medium.com/@jeffbski/where-do-i-put-my-business-logic-in-a-react-redux-application-9253ef91ce1 / https://github.com/jeffbski/redux-logic#compared-to-redux-saga

 ## Development & Testing